atari-monk/apollo/data/storage001/folder004/file001.md

 ### 27

 [12:53 - 17:02, 22:03 - 23:03]
-x hours x minutes
+5 hours 9 minutes

 1. Flattened assets folders in client.
 Fixing data to new system file standard.

 ### 28

 14:12 - 15:06, 16:42 - 18:00, 18:43 - 19:35, 20:32 - 22:33, 23:30 - 01:41
-x hours x minutes
+7 hours 16 minutes

 1. Flattened assets folders in client.
 Fixing data to new system file standard.

 ### 29

 11:38 - 12:52, 15:18 - 16:40, 18:39 - 19:43, 22:10 - 23:36
+5 hours 6 minutes

 1. Finished with refactoring data.
 2. Flattened file system to 1 level nearly evrywhere, some 2 level, max 3 level.